ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 As part of this sample, I've retrofitted the average aggregate example from [Confluent's Kafka Tutorials](https://kafka-tutorials.confluent.io/aggregating-average/kstreams.html) into this project.
 The API will calculate and return a running average rating for a given movie identifier.
 This should demonstrate how to build a basic API service on top of an aggregation result.

-Notice in the project's `src/main/avro` directory, we have all our Avro schema files for the stream of `ratings` and`countsum`.
+Notice in the `src/main/avro` directory, we have all our Avro schema files for the stream of `ratings` and `countsum`.
 For your convenience, the classes were already generated under the `src/main/java/io/confluent/demo` directory, but feel free to tinker with them and recompile the schemas if needed.
 The Avro classes can be programmatically generated using `Maven` or by manually invoking the [schema compiler](https://avro.apache.org/docs/1.10.0/gettingstartedjava.html#Compiling+the+schema).

 So before building and running the project, open a new terminal and run the following commands to generate your input and output topics.